ayazhantn/data-engineering-1/README.md

 # ETL Pipeline Design
 The ETL pipeline involves different steps:

-Data Import and Joining
+Data Import and Joining, Enrichment

 - MongoDB Reader: Reads data from the MongoDB database, allowing us to retrieve information from the various collections.
 - JSON to Table: Converts data in JSON format into structured tabular data for making the analysis easier.
+- GeoFile Reader, Joiner and JSON Path nodes were used for matching columns and enriching data with API, JSON files.
+Geospatial Analytics extension was an additional tool.

 Data Transformation and Cleaning

 - Different filtering, manipulation, grouping, sampling, sorting and difference calculation (e.g. Date&Time Difference) nodes were used depending on the Research Question analysis demand.

-Data Joining and Enrichment

-- Joiner, GeoFile Reader and JSON Path nodes were used for matching columns and enriching data with API, JSON files.
-Geospatial Analytics extension was an additional tool.

 Analysis and Visualization